 Some character types have the ability to make poison; any character type may administer poison.
 Poisons may be used in all adventure situations as well as Land Wars.
 There are several ways to 'poison' another player.
 Poison may be applied to a player's weapon, food, or drink by affixing a piece of purple ribbon or tape to it.
 A player may only use one dose or type of poison for each weapon, food item, or drink poisoned.
 Any weapon may be used to administer a poison attack.
 When a player strikes with a poisoned weapon, he must verbally announce the type of poison being used as well as its duration.
-The poison will be potent only on the first strike making contact with anything (i.e. another player, the ground, a tree, a weapon, etc.).
+Poisons take effect on the first hit that inflicts a wound.
 The poison is considered expended on any additional attacks.

-Poisoning a weapon does not increase the normal damage of a
+Poisoning a weapon does not increase the normal damage of a weapon.

-weapon.
 In order for a victim to suffer the effects of the poison, the player must suffer a light wound, mortal wound, or death.

 A player must possess a Poison Writ on his person in order to use a poison.
-Poison Writs are considered treasure and may be stolen or looted.
+Poison Writs are not lootable if carried by the player who made them, on the same day listed on the Writ.
+Other than that, Poison Writs are considered treasure, and may be stolen or looted.
 When poison is applied to a weapon, food, drink, or other object, the writ is then destroyed, regardless of whether the attack was successful.
 Alternatively, if the poison is applied to food or drink, the attacker may pre-arrange for an Elder to present the writ to the victim.
 The writ must then be destroyed in the presence of the victim.

-When poisoning the food, drink, or utensils of another player, the player with the Poison Writ must give their writ to an Elder and inform the Elder of his intentions.
-He must then come in contact with the drinking vessel or eating utensil he wishes to poison.
+When poisoning the food, drink, or utensils of another player, the player with the Poison Writ must give their writ to an Elder and inform the Elder of his intentions He must then come in contact with the drinking vessel or eating utensil he wishes to poison.
 If the Elder is present, then the player may simply touch or possess the item to be poisoned in the witness of the Elder.
-If there is no Elder present to witness the 'placing' of the poison, then the player must affix a piece of purple ribbon or tape to the item for proof that he possessed the item. poison attack is considered successful if a player eats or drinks from the poisoned item within one half hour of the poisoning; the poison is then neutralized and will not affect anyone else.
-The Elder will discreetly inform the victim of the poison's type and duration and destroy the writ in his presence. successful attack does not take place within one half-hour of the poisoning the poison is considered to have lost it potency, and the Elder will destroy the writ and remove the ribbon or tape if it was applied.
+If there is no Elder present to witness the 'placing' of the poison, then the player must affix a piece of purple ribbon or tape to the item for proof that he possessed the item.
+The poison attack is considered successful if a player eats or drinks from the poisoned item within one half hour of the poisoning; the poison is then neutralized and will not affect anyone else.
+The Elder will discreetly inform the victim of the poison's type and duration and destroy the writ in his presence.
+If a successful attack does not take place within one half-hour of the poisoning the poison is considered to have lost it potency, and the Elder will destroy the writ and remove the ribbon or tape if it was applied.
 All poison victims are required to role-play the appropriate effects of the poison.